NaphtaliO/ShiftWizard/README.md

 - Passwords in the database are salted and then hashed which makes it harder and impossible to crack.
 - All our Flask backend API routes are protected(wrapped with a token_required wrapper).
 You need a valid token to be able to send requests via the API.

+## Challenges

+- We had troubles trying to get our app installed
+- It was tough to get emails to work with.

 ## Lessons Learned
 1 -	Team Roles and Responsibilites: